-Joint JD/LLM degrees are offered in Employee Benefits, Estate Planning, Privacy & Technology Law, Intellectual Property Law, International Business & Trade Law, Real Estate Law, and Tax Law.
-Joint degree students are permitted to apply the first 10 credit hours satisfactorily completed in the LLM program after admission to the the 90 credits required for the JD degree.
+Joint JD/LLM degrees are offered in Employee Benefits, Intellectual Property Law, and Real Estate Law.
+Joint degree students are permitted to apply the first 10 credit hours satisfactorily completed in the LLM program after admission to the 90 credits required for the JD degree.

 A JD student must have at least a 2.50 grade point average and must have completed between 30 and 60 credit hours to be considered for admission to the joint degree program.
 Each of the joint JD/LLM programs has different qualifications beyond these minimum requirements.
 With quality counseling and careful planning, JD students can complete coursework that enables them to participate in LLM courses on a par with the lawyer students.
 The completion of a joint JD/LLM degree program will not only provide an in-depth educational experience in a particular area of the law, but will also allow law students to distinguish themselves from other recent graduates in order to compete successfully for jobs.

-For additional information regarding an LLM degree in EB, EPL, Tax, RE, or IBT, contact: Bethany Price
+For additional information regarding an LLM in Employee Benefits or Real Estate Law, contact: Centers for Excellence

-For additional information regarding an LLM degree in IP or PTL, contact: Adam Ernette
+For additional information regarding an LLM in Intellectual Property Law, contact: Adam Ernette

 JD concentrations are an option for JD candidates interested in selecting electives in a specific area of study.